Bob Holman (academic)

 Holman was married to Annette who was a medical social worker from Glasgow.
 They have a daughter, Ruth, who is a gynaecologist and a son David who is a lecturer in occupational psychology.
 He declined the award of an MBE in 2012 as an opponent of the monarchy, arguing the honours system was designed to promote differences of status to which he was opposed.
 Holman and his wife were awarded the title of Outstanding Contribution to Social Work by Community Care in November 2015.

-Having recovered from Hodgkins lymphoma in 2010, Holman was diagnosed with motor neurone disease in summer 2015.
+Having recovered from Hodgkin lymphoma in 2010, Holman was diagnosed with motor neurone disease in summer 2015.
 He died in June 2016, aged 79.